-Only three entries won, and one of those was from 2nd year Physics and Maths undergraduate student Iyngkarran Kumaraguruparan with her Microgravity Printed Circuit Board.
+Only three entries won, and one of those was from 2nd year Physics and Maths undergraduate student Iyngkarran Kumaraguruparan with his Microgravity Printed Circuit Board.

 The printed circuit board (PCB) is the foundation of electronic devices; Iyngkarran's project reimagines PCB manufacturing aided by the removal of gravitational forces, allowing for a broader range of production techniques that are not possible on Earth.
 This could, in turn, result in higher-performing and highly compact PCBs and thus breakthrough impacts on future electronic device development.

-Congratulations to Iyngkarran on receiving her STARS scholarship!
+Congratulations to Iyngkarran on receiving his STARS scholarship!